St. Johns Church - Richmond

 Getting There

 St. John's Church sits atop Church Hill in Richmond's East End, about 10 minutes from downtown.
 If you're driving, take Broad Street east to 25th Street, then head up the hill - street parking is usually available on surrounding blocks.
-The church is walkable from downtown Richmond if you don't mind a bit of uphill climbing, and it's actually a pleasant stroll through some of the city's oldest neighborhoods.
+The church is walkable from downtown Richmond if you don't mind a bit of uphill climbing, and it's a pleasant stroll through some of the city's oldest neighborhoods.
 Public transit options are limited in this area, so driving or rideshare tends to be your best bet.

 Things to Do Nearby